Rohan-s18/Artificial_Intelligence/README.md

   - **Hidden Layer (Multi-input -> Single-output):** This directory contains source code for a general non-linearity (hidden layer) n-to-1 neural network.
   - **Hidden Layer (Multi-input -> Multi-output):** This directory contains source code for a general non-linearity (hidden layer) n-to-m neural network.

+## High-Performance ML
+This directory contains the source code for High-Performace machine learning code in C++.
+Since it is compiled code, it is much faster than interpreted (Python) ML code.
+Machine Learning Code:
+  - **Linear Regression:** Single Variable Linear Regression has been implemented.
+  - **KMeans Clustering:** Currently in progress.

 ## AI-based Implementations:
 1) **Eight puzzle solver:** Source Code for an *Eight-Puzzle* solving algorithm.
 The source code includes both the game (which someone could play) as well as the solving algorithm.
 This was achieved using both A* search algorithm as well as k-states beam search.
 Source code is in Java.
 2) **Iris species classifier:** Source Code for classifying the *species of Iris flowers* given their petal/sepal dimensions.
 The Source Code is in Python and it includes: